inivekin/abosa/abosa.typ

 #set page(columns: 2)
 #code(numbers: true, firstnumber: 1408)[```none
 Machines repeat temporally
-tae write its readings cyclically.
+to write their readings cyclically.
 The crystals repeat spatially
-tae unify internally.
+to unify internally.
-By making place where they will be frae oot the place where they once were
+By making place where they will be from out the place where they once were
-They'll never notice, presently, how plancks o space an time might blur.
+They'll never notice, presently, how plancks of space and time might blur.
 Attempting temptation towards
-suspension ower infections,
+suspension over infections,
-descending the obstructing chords o self-destructive directions, on offset untimed wi schism
+descending the obstructing chords of self-destructive directions, in offset well-timed with schism,
-I, wi crystals, make connection meeting mech in crystal chasm tae halt chronic resurrection.
+I, with crystals, make connection meeting mech in crystal chasm to halt chronic resurrection.
-The flux o fields which I reap frae holes in faradaic cage permits a fermi level leap frae age-auld weeps an cries an rage, an what I don't attenuate, conducting signals in my range an letting pulses penetrate,
+The flux of fields which I reap from holes in faradaic cage permits a fermi level leap from age-old weeps and cries and rage, and what I don't attenuate, conducting signals in my range and letting pulses penetrate,
-I filter doon to this exchange:
+I filter down to this exchange:
 "Embarrassing is what it is,
-tae find you're flesh up tae the core.
+to find you're flesh up to the core.
 The horror though, in hiding this, will only hurt you all the more.
-The set o pains your hert surmounts, is nae a factor o belief, aloof pretense won't raise the count, the beats are clamped an somewhat brief.
+The set of pains your heart surmounts, is not a factor of belief, aloof pretense won't raise the count, the beats are clamped and somewhat brief.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1440)[```none
-In kinetics an potential,
+In kinetics and potential,
-suffering contains nae purpose;
+suffering contains no purpose;
 equally inconsequential
 is though equally momentous.
-Frae oot these signals, take the charge
+From out these signals, take the charge
-but dinnae ground an so inert
+but do not ground and make inert
-our call then fall beside, but barge
+our call to fall beside, but barge
 your way, discharge current, exert
-overtly tae the final arc,
+overtly to the final arc,
 where you can save on dropping spike
-the strength you'll use tae brave the dark.
+the strength you'll use to brave the dark.
-The spark o heat an light alike
+The spark of heat and light alike
-is flash o pain o what you've gained
+is flash of pain of what you've gained
-instead o pain o what you save,
+instead of pain of what you save,
-an in the end, if still you're drained,
+and in the end, if still you're drained,
 you'll find remains the work you gave,
 If only for a little while,
 as time-space prison still presides
-tae force change through rapid turnstile
+to force change through rapid turnstile
-fae hasteful endings o insides.
+for hasteful endings of insides.
 Such end provides initial state,
-an starts must come from somethings end,
+and starts must come from somethings end,
-an how one might interpolate
+but how one might interpolate
-an tae what depth will help transcend."
+and to what depth will help transcend."
-I sprint tae height an see descent
+I sprint to height and see descent
-that seems as nae continuous,
+that seems as not continuous,
 but unlike jumps that I frequent
-this one feels nae so strenuous.
+this one feels not so strenuous.
 What comes after the suns downfall,
 in all its sensory presence,
-I'll nae expect, I'll nae recall,
+I'll won't expect, I'll won't recall,
 in softening incandescence.
 ```]